IAMconsortium/nomenclature/doc/source/getting_started.rst

 RegionAggregationMappings and a DataStructureDefinition.
 This class is used to facilitate region processing for model comparison studies.

-The structure of a datastructure definition
+The structure of a DataStructureDefinition
 -------------------------------------------

 A **DataStructureDefinition** is initialized from a folder with the